apache/age-website/src/pages/joinus/index.md

 ## LinkedIn

-Follow the <a href="https://www.linkedin.com/showcase/apache-age/?viewAsMember=true">Apache AGE</a> account for the newest information/ or events on the project and community.
+Follow the <a href="https://www.linkedin.com/showcase/apache-age/?viewAsMember=true">Apache AGE</a> account for the newest information or events on the project and community.

 </div>